 Early Life

-James S. Davis was born in 1943 in Brookline, Massachusetts, to Greek immigrants.
-He attended Worcester Academy and later Middlebury College, where he earned a bachelor's degree in biology and chemistry in 1966.
-During his time in college, he played college football.
-Davis started his career as a sales engineer at LFE Corporation and as a marketing manager for the Applied Geodata Systems Division of Techven Associates.
+James S. Davis was born in Brookline, Massachusetts, in 1943 to Greek immigrants.
+He attended Worcester Academy and Middlebury College, where he earned a bachelor's degree in biology and chemistry.
+While in college, he played football.
+Davis started his career as a sales engineer and later worked as a marketing manager before entering the athletic footwear industry.

 Rise to Success